jdrumgoole/pymongoshell/README.md

 Successfully installed dnspython-1.16.0 mongodbshell-0.1a5
 ```

+A complete set of API docs can be found on[read the docs](https://mongodbshell.readthedocs.io/en/latest/)

 ## Using the mongodbshell

 The easiest way to get started with `mongodbshell` is to import the prebuilt